sezzle/sezzle-shopware5/README.md

 * Login to `Shopware` admin and navigate to `Customers > Orders`.
 * Proceed into the corresponding order.
-* Payment is successfully captured by `Sezzle` when:.
+* Payment is successfully captured by `Sezzle` when:
     * Current Payment Status is `Completely Paid`.
     * `Capture Amount` equals the `Auth Amount`.
 * Payment is only authorized when: